 is limited to a row with the lowest Seq

-not locked by other concurrent delete
+not locked by any other concurrent delete

 .
-This ensures that multiple threads within an endpoint instance and multiple instances of the same scaled-out endpoint can operate at full speed without conflicts.
+This ensures that multiple threads within an endpoint instance, and multiple instances of the same scaled-out endpoint, can operate at full speed without conflicts.

 PostgreSQL transport operates in two modes: peek and receive.
 It starts in the peek mode and checks via max(seq) - min(seq)